jsyang/fresh/readme.md

 Proxy API credentials are managed by the MLab mongoDB instance, so usernames / passwords can be changed or write access revoked.

-3. Proxy API server `mongoproxy.js` also has MLab Data API access via an API key, which can be swapped out should it be compromised.
+3. Proxy API server `src/api/index.js` also has MLab Data API access via an API key, which can be swapped out should it be compromised.

+4. Proxy API server `src/api/index.js` haves security headers (package `helmet`) and anti-DDOS (package `ddos`) middleware set up.

 4. MLab mongodb for this app has a scheduled backup task (per day), so that can also be restored if compromised.